rateme5stars/Tina-Face/README.md

 - Model:
     - ResNet50 --> FCN --> Inception --> Head
+        - From C2 -> C3 -> C4 -> C5, the size of block reduce respectively 160x160 -> 80x80 -> 40x40 -> 20x20
-        - ResNet50 use to get the overview of image but ignore detail
+        - ResNet50 block use to get the overview of image but ignore detail
         - ResNet50 combine FCN in order to get both detail and overview of the image
+        - Inception block help model to capture objects as well as context at multiple scale

     - I simplify model when compare with model architecture in paper by reducing 7 levels to 5 levels in Resnet50.
 The deeper Resnet50 is the better model can detect close face.
 This is the first version so I will update model later.

 - Target Assigner: Transform raw image with bounding box coordinates to 3 heads
+    - Architecture of head for each level:
-    - Classification head:
+        - Classification head
+        - Regression head
+        - IoU Aware head

 # Model Architecture